Cineplex (TSE:CGX) PT Raised to C$15.00

-Cineplex (TSE:CGX) had its price objective lifted by research analysts at BMO Capital Markets from C$14.00 to C$15.00 in a research report issued on Friday, BayStreet.CA reports.
-BMO Capital Markets’ price target would suggest a potential upside of 0.94% from the company’s previous close.
+Cineplex (TSE:CGX) had its price objective raised by equities researchers at Canaccord Genuity from C$12.50 to C$15.00 in a research report issued to clients and investors on Monday, BayStreet.CA reports.
+Canaccord Genuity’s target price would suggest a potential upside of 4.46% from the stock’s current price.

-A number of other analysts have also weighed in on the stock.
-CIBC raised their price target on shares of Cineplex from C$14.00 to C$16.00 and gave the company a “neutral” rating in a report on Friday.
-Royal Bank of Canada lifted their target price on shares of Cineplex from C$11.00 to C$13.00 and gave the stock a “sector peform” rating in a report on Friday, August 13th.
-Finally, TD Securities lowered their target price on shares of Cineplex from C$20.00 to C$18.00 and set a “buy” rating for the company in a report on Friday, August 13th.
+Several other research firms have also weighed in on CGX.
+National Bankshares raised their price objective on shares of Cineplex from C$18.00 to C$19.00 and gave the stock an “outperform” rating in a report on Friday.
+BMO Capital Markets raised their price objective on shares of Cineplex from C$14.00 to C$15.00 in a report on Friday.
+CIBC raised their price objective on shares of Cineplex from C$14.00 to C$16.00 and gave the stock a “neutral” rating in a report on Friday.
+TD Securities raised their price objective on shares of Cineplex from C$18.00 to C$19.50 and gave the stock a “buy” rating in a report on Friday.
+Finally, Royal Bank of Canada raised their price objective on shares of Cineplex from C$11.00 to C$13.00 and gave the stock a “sector peform” rating in a report on Friday, August 13th.
 Three equities research analysts have rated the stock with a hold rating and three have issued a buy rating to the stock.
-According to data from MarketBeat, the company presently has a consensus rating of “Buy” and an average target price of C$15.38.
+According to MarketBeat.com, Cineplex currently has a consensus rating of “Buy” and a consensus price target of C$15.94.

 Cineplex Inc, together with its subsidiaries, operates as an entertainment and media company in Canada and internationally.
 It operates through four segments: Film Entertainment and Content, Media, Amusement and Leisure, and Location-Based Entertainment.
 The company engages in theatre exhibition and theatre food service activities.